mojomojo1/bootkon/docs/book/fork.md

 alias r='cloudshell launch-tutorial -d'
 ```

-If you, for some reason, clone this repository again through Cloud Shell, you end up in a different working directory.
+If you accidentally clone this repository again through Cloud Shell, you end up in a different working directory.
 Hence, just move your `vars.local.sh` to your home directory to easily find it again:
 ```bash
 mv vars.local.sh ~/
 ```